microsoft/pxt-ev3/docs/tutorials/make-an-animation.md

 brick.showString("Press my button!", 1)
 ```

-## Step 6
+## Step 7

-Now, plug your EV3 Brick into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
+Plug your EV3 Brick into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
 Follow the directions to save your program to the brick.